MooersLab/writingContract/README.md

 ## The unmodified WRITER CONTRACT Number 24

 This agreement starts on August 1, 2021 (the 'effective date') and will end on October 1, 2021.
 The agreement is between ZZZZZZ ZZZZZZZ (Contractor) and XXXXX XXXXXXX (Mentor).
 The Contractor must do A-C each weekday while meeting conditions D-G. The goal is to make steady progress on two writing projects a day.
-This is hard, especially during a pandemic while serving as a core lab director, teaching, serving on a NIH study section, and serving on several internal and external committees.
+This is hard while serving as a core lab director, teaching, serving on a NIH study section, and serving on several internal and external committees.

 The Contractor is required to do the following writing tasks per day.
 The Contractor may do `windfall' writing outside of these writing blocks on the same or other projects.
 The designated blocks of time in A-B do not need to be adjacent.